Nephurious/Drawception-Image-Scraper/README.md

 # Drawception Image Scraper

-A simple python script that scrapes the drawing panels of any user on Drawception (main or stage).
+A simple python script that scrapes the drawing panels of any user on Drawception.
 Automatically browses through 100 pages of user public games and saves any image made by the user.

 ## Usage